Success stories / 04 Dec 2017

 Restoring Life Into Failing Hearts

-For years, a 70-year-old patient has been suffering from heart failure.
-Just after short “walks”, his failing heart would leave him breathless.
-He also experiences shortness of breath whenever he lies down, and requires five pillows to sleep.
+For years, a 70-year-old patient had been suffering from heart failure.
+Even a few steps would leave him breathless.
+He also experienced shortness of breath whenever he laid flat, and required five pillows to prop him up in order to sleep.

 He had fluid build-up inside his lungs and severe kidney damage.
 After years of feeling depressed and hopeless, only one option remained—implantation of a left ventricular assist device (LVAD).

-The left ventricle — located at the bottom left portion of the heart —is the most muscular chamber because it pumps oxygen-rich blood out of the heart through the entire body.
+The left ventricle — located at the bottom left portion of the heart —is the most muscular chamber because it pumps oxygen-rich blood out of the heart and circulates it throughout the entire body.

 “An LVAD implantation is a surgical procedure used to restore heart function and blood circulation inhibited by severe heart failure.
 It is a battery-powered mechanical pump that is surgically implanted into the chest and abdomen,” says Dr. Donald C. Cristobal, St. Luke’s-Global City Cardiologist and Echocardiographer.